ainsleydev/website/content/guidelines/go/testing.md

 ## Mocking

-Mocks should only be introduced when a test depends on an **external interface** or system boundary — for example, Terraform execution, encryption providers, or file I/O wrappers.
+Mocks should only be introduced when a test depends on an **external interface** or system boundary — for example, Terraform execution, encryption providers or file I/O wrappers.

 - Prefer fakes or real in-memory types where possible.
 - Place generated mocks under `internal/mocks/` and prefix them with `Mock` (e.g.
   `MockInfraManager`).
 - Clean up with `defer ctrl.Finish()` and avoid over-mocking.
 - Use [`gomock`](https://pkg.go.dev/go.uber.org/mock/gomock) for creating mocks.
-- Generate mocks into the `internal/mocks/` directory using below's example.
+- Generate mocks into the `internal/mocks/` directory using the example below.

 **Example:**